nystrom/rivo/docs/design.md

 ### Core expressions

 An expression `#(e)` or `#{e}` is a core expression.
-A core expression is s
+A core expression is statically typed.
+Captured variables are always of type `box`.

 ## Lists